treize-khushrenada/heyarthur-site/_posts/2021-01-15-practical-use-cases-pandas.md

 #### Scenario 2: Analyze data with conditionals and extra filtering:

 Some data entries should be omitted during analytics stage.
 If we are to analyze the product funnel, some user_ids related to testers should be filtered out.
 Furthermore, some records might be incomplete in our database, and we have to get rid of those entries with `N/A` data fields.
 We can use `.drop()` and `.dropna()` for the job.

-Here is a simple illustrations of how we can chain the two methods together:
+Here is a simple illustration of how we can chain the two methods together:

 ```python
 cleaned_df = df.dropna().drop(df[some_conditional_expressions].index)